Yasser Al-Habib: Criticism

 After Iranian Supreme Leader Ali Khamenei issued the fatwa outlawing the insult of Sunni Dignitaries (Aisha, Abu Bakr and Umar ibn al-Khattāb), al-Habib responded by criticising the Islamic Republic of Iran.
 He referred to Khamenei as "so-called Ali al-Khamenei – who pretends to be a Shia scholar".
 His reasoning for naming the Iranian government as "oppressive" was because the "regime in Iran today unjustly arrests anyone who celebrates the occasion of Farhat-ul-Zahra and prevents people from visiting the tomb of Abu Lulu".

-Senior Iranian cleric Naser Makarem Shirazi has referred to al-Habib as a "hired agent or a mad man" and stated: "Recently, an illiterate fool non clergy U.K citizen in the name of Shia has insulted sacred matters of Sunni Muslim brothers".
+Senior Iranian cleric Naser Makarem Shirazi has referred to al-Habib as a "hired agent or a mad man" and stated: "Recently, an illiterate, foolish, non-clergy U.K citizen has, in the name of Shia, insulted sacred matters of Sunni Muslim brothers".
+In his Fatwa against insulting revered Sunni figures, Ali Khamanei referred to "MI6 Shi'ites", implying that al-Habib was hired by Western intelligence agencies to sow discord in the Muslim world.

 Al-Habib has been criticized by several figures and leaders who speak in the name of Shiism including leader of Hezbollah, Syed Hassan Nasrallah and Ali Khamenei (who also issued a fatwa against insulting of Muhammad's companions) and Naser Makarem Shirazi.